 - HMS Belfast reserves the right to refuse admission to groups who do not meet the adult-to-pupil [children] ratio on the day.
 We also reserve the right to eject visitors if:

-i) A group or a member of the group engages in antisocial behaviour which adversely affects the safety/enjoyment of other visitors
+- A group or a member of the group engages in antisocial behaviour which adversely affects the safety/enjoyment of other visitors (including the drinking of alcohol)

 - Please brief your pupils/children about appropriate behaviour and have contingency measures in place in case anyone is asked to leave the premises.

-- Sensible footwear and outdoor clothing are recommended.
+- Sensible footwear and outdoor clothing is recommended.

 Fire and Evacuation